This post may contain affiliate links. Read the full disclosure

 There are several accommodation options on offer at Glasshouse Mountains Ecolodge, giving you that glamping feel of being close to nature, but with all the amenities you need for your perfect holiday getaway.

 There are family rooms available, which include a queen size bed and a bunk bed, which is in an alcove, plus a private bathroom.
 We stayed in one of the forest family rooms for our family travel experience.

 But if you are looking for something a little more unique, Glasshouse Mountains Ecolodge give you the option to stay inside a converted train carriage.
 There are two carriage rooms available at the ecolodge, each with a queen size bed, private bathroom and living area.
 One of the carriages also has a kitchenette for a self-contained getaway.
 They have both been restored with a rustic style decor and would be the perfect romantic getaway choice.

 Or for those of you wishing for more space, there is the church with loft bedroom suite, inside the renovated church which was relocated from Esk in the 90s.
 The church room is for 2 and contains a mini kitchen, games table and lounge area.

 Most of the rooms have air conditioning, and all are provided with linen, towels and soap.

 The train theme is a big one throughout the Glasshouse Mountains Ecolodge, with one carriage having been restored into a kitchen and dining area for guests at the lodge.
-The kitchen is available for use by all guests, with cook top, microwave, community fridge, and all the crockery and kitchen tools you may need to prepare meals.
+The kitchen is available for use by all guests, with cooktop, a microwave and a community fridge, and all the crockery and kitchen tools you may need to prepare meals.
 There is also a BBQ and seating out on the deck too, with views of either the rainforest or the lodge gardens.

 Breakfast and other meals can be ordered through the ecolodge if you prefer not to prepare your own.